 We now consider the setting where the total population size is very large compared to the sample size $n$.
 This is a scenario often encountered in practice when collecting genetic data, particularly from viral or bacterial populations, when the population size is unknown but can be presumed very large.
 An example will be mentioned within the discussion in Section \ref{discussion_section}.

 This situation is to be distinguished from the limit as the sample size grows to infinity, which has been considered in \citet{wiuf_bd}.
 The scenario of interest here is when the total population tends to infinity, but a finite sample of size $n$ is obtained.
-This can be interpreted as either the Bernoulli sampling probability $\psi$ going to 0, or the population size $N$ growing to infinity in the case of $n$-sampling.
-In the following section we will discuss why the two regimes are basically equivalent.
+This can be interpreted as either the Bernoulli sampling probability $\psi$ going to 0, or the total population size growing to infinity in the case of $n$-sampling.
+In the following section we will discuss why the two regimes are conceptually similar.

-In this Section, for the sake of readability of the expressions, we rescale time linearly in units of $\delta = (\lambda - \mu)\gamma$, and write $\lambda' = \frac{\lambda}{\lambda - \mu}, \mu' = \frac{\mu}{\lambda - \mu}$ with $\lambda' - \mu' = 1$.
+In this section, for the sake of readability of the expressions, we rescale time linearly in units of $\delta = (\lambda - \mu)\gamma$, and write $\lambda' = \frac{\lambda}{\lambda - \mu}, \mu' = \frac{\mu}{\lambda - \mu}$ with $\lambda' - \mu' = 1$.
 This simplifies the formulas, and is easy to reverse within any derived expressions.
 The RRP on this timescale is denoted $X_\psi^\delta$, with death rate

-The time transformation between $X_\psi^\delta$ and $Y^t$ is given by $g_3 = \rho_\delta$, with
+The time transformation between $X_\psi^\delta$ and $Y$ is given by $g_3 = \rho_\delta$, with